Career & Internship Opportunities

 • Duration: Flexible, but normally during the months of September, October, November, December.

-• Applications will be accepted starting in July.
+• Applications will be accepted on a rolling basis.

 Religions for Peace is where the world’s religions join together to ensure that all people enjoy peace, harmony, and prosperity.

 We see the world’s challenges and understand the benefit from an interfaith, innovative, and inclusive response.
-Our 90 national and 4 regional Interreligious Councils, or “IRCs,” bring together, not only the vast influence and resources of all faith traditions, but also their spiritual commitment to achieve solutions that leave no one behind.
+Our 90+ national and 4 regional Interreligious Councils, or “IRCs,” bring together, not only the vast influence and resources of all faith traditions, but also their spiritual commitment to achieve solutions that leave no one behind.

 Religions for Peace’s global movement is distinguished by its global leadership, Interreligious Councils, and interfaith women and youth networks which are working at local, national, and regional levels as changemakers.
 Our leaders respond to challenges – everything from violence and discrimination to environmental degradation – with bold solutions.